Sample Bad Faith Letter in Car/Truck Accident Case

 Dear Mr. Johnson:

-Please be advised that we intend to present evidence and arguments at trial to the Jury that this case is clearly worth a significant amount of money and will be asking the Jury to award an amount in excess of your client’s available policy limits.
-As such, please put your client on notice that because the claim is in excess of his available policy limits, any personal attachable assets he may have would be at risk, and his wages would be at risk of being garnished when an excess verdict is entered against him.
+You should expect that we intend to present evidence and arguments at trial to the Jury that this case is clearly worth a significant amount of money and will be asking the Jury to award an amount more than your client’s available policy limits.
+As such, please put your client on notice that because the claim is more than his available policy limits, any attachable personal assets he may have would be at risk, and his wages would be in danger of being garnished when an excess verdict is entered against him.

 Tips on Each Insurance Company